milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 Except as specified otherwise in writing, your AT&T Wired Internet Services are provided by your local AT&T telephone company as set forth below:

 BellSouth Telecommunications, LLC in AL, GA, FL, KY, LA, MS, NC, SC, and TN;
-Southwestern Bell Telephone Company in AR, KS, MO, OK, and TX;
+Southwestern Bell Telephone Company.
+LLC in AR, KS, MO, OK, and TX;
 Pacific Bell Telephone Company in CA;
-Illinois Bell Telephone Company in IL;
+Illinois Bell Telephone Company.
+LLC in IL;
-Indiana Bell Telephone Company, Incorporated in IN;
+Indiana Bell Telephone Company.
+LLC in IN;
-Michigan Bell Telephone Company in MI;
+Michigan Bell Telephone Company.
+LLC in MI;
-Nevada Bell Telephone company in NV;
+Nevada Bell Telephone Company.
+LLC in NV;
-The Ohio Bell Telephone Company in OH; and
-Wisconsin Bell, Inc. in WI.
+The Ohio Bell Telephone Company.
+LLC in OH; and Wisconsin Bell.
+LLC in WI.

 Outside of the local AT&T telephone company franchise areas in these states, as well as in all states not listed above, AT&T Internet Services are generally provided by Teleport Communications America, LLC and/or one or more of its subsidiaries.
 In New York, AT&T Internet Services are generally provided by TC Systems, Inc. Wireless Home Internet Services are provided in all states by AT&T Mobility LLC, acting on behalf of its FCC-licensed affiliates doing business as AT&T.